IdentityPython/pysaml2/doc/install.rst

     cd tests
     py.test

 is what you should use.
-If you don't have py.test, get it !
+If you don't have py.test, get it it's part of pypy!
 It's really good !